 Cause #4: Succulent leaves falling off because of overwatering

 We all love our succulents, but it’s important not to love them to death.
 Overwatering is one of the main causes of succulent leaves falling off, as excess water causes the leaf’s cell walls to swell to the point of bursting.
+Before you begin growing succulents or cacti, do thorough research on their care.

 Associated with: succulent leaves turning soft.